BrightstarDB/BrightstarDB/doc/src/Developing_Portable_Apps.rst

        queried.
 We plan on addressing the amount of memory used by SPARQL query processing in a future release.

+    #.
+The iOS build process may unintentionally strip out the BrightstarDB.Portable.iOS
+       platform support library because no code directly references it.
+To avoid this, the iOS portable library package now includes a source file named BrightstarDBForceReference.cs which will automatically be included in your project.
+       If you are building from source, this source file can be found in the directory `installer/nuget` and you should manually include this file in your project.

 ---------------------------------
 BrightstarDB Database Portability